 Is there anxiety waiting for the record to land?

 I’ve done it a lot over the years.
 It can cause some anxiety.
 But not so much, because I’m confident the record’s good.
 I spent a lot of time working on the lyrics and the melodies and I worked with the right people.
-I think at this point, if it wasn’t good we’d still be working on it. (laughs) I may come to a point where my tastes change and I become completely out of touch with what quality is—I know that happens to a lot of songwriters, but I’m fighting it tooth and nail.
+I think at this point, if it wasn’t good we’d still be working on it. (laughs) I may come to a point where my tastes change and I become completely out of touch with what quality is — I know that happens to a lot of songwriters, but I’m fighting it tooth and nail.
 So hopefully it won’t happen to me.
-For now, I know what makes my work good and what makes my work bad and I think this album has a whole lot of good on it so it’s just a matter of just chomping on the bit and wanting people to get a-hold of it.
-We’ve played the two songs you’ve heard and there’s a third called “Speed Trap Town” we’ve been playing a little bit.
+For now, I know what makes my work good and what makes my work bad and I think this album has a whole lot of good on it, so it’s a matter of just chomping on the bit and wanting people to get a-hold of it.
+We’ve played the two songs [“24 Frames,” “Something More Than Free”] you’ve heard and there’s a third called “Speed Trap Town” we’ve been playing a little bit.
 It’s mostly acoustic guitar and a couple other instruments here and there.
-And we’re going in and rehearse next week for a day or two and work up the rest of the songs of the album and that’ll be a lot of fun.
+And we’re going in to rehearse next week for a day or two and work up the rest of the songs of the album and that’ll be a lot of fun.

 Being a Better Man